prashant-mahanta/demo-ocr/ADMIN_PAGE_README.md

 # How to export the JSON data
 ## 1.
-You can click on the  *Export* button the get the JSON data of the selected regions.
+You can click on the  *Export* button to get the JSON data of the selected regions.
 By clicking on that button a JSON file will be downloaded.

 ## 2.
 To get the JSON data simply call the function *get_data()* you will get the JSON data of the selected regions as a string.
 You can convert it to JSON by following